Intermittent Explosive Disorder

 Help is here.
 Even though this pattern seems to have some addictive components, it is not a permanent affliction.

-What you will get on this site is how to gain anger control and deal with Intermittent Explosive Disorder through non-medical methods.
+What you will get on this site is how to gain anger control and deal with extreme explosive anger problems through non-medical methods.

 You have what it takes to deal with this problem.
 And remember, controlling anger isn't enough--you have to learn how to express it in healthy ways.